DallanQ/lost_ruins_of_arnak/Manual.md

 Use the side with the **Bird Temple** for your first game.

-> Image of Bird Temple: A red temple shaped like a bird, with a gaint rock mountain behind it.
+> Image of Bird Temple: A red temple shaped like a bird, with a giant rock mountain behind it.

 The Snake Temple side follows special rules which are explained on page 19.